Making Skills Actionable at Scale

 LEARNING GOAL

-We aimed to understand how skill data could meaningfully drive action across employees, managers, and teams.
+Understand how skill data could meaningfully drive action across employees, managers, and teams.

 RESEARCH INPUTS